shantanuo/easyboto/README.md

 ## S3 management ##

+14) List all buckets or files from a bucket

+x.showBucket()

+x.showBucket('bucket_name')

+15) Upload file to a given bucket.
+Optionally specify a path of S3

+x.upload('bucket_name', '/new/path', '/path/to/file.csv')

+16) Delete a file from given bucket

+x.delete('bucket_name', 'file.csv')

-12) List all buckets and their lifeCycle rules if any
+17) List bucket lifeCycle if any:

 x.showBucketLifeCycle()

-x.showBucket()

 ## easyboto cheatsheet